 Season Potatoes and Carrots:

-Combine the halved potatoes and carrot pieces in a large bowl and add 2 1/2 tablespoons olive oil, 1 teaspoon thyme, 1 teaspoon rosemary and salt and pepper to taste.
+In a big mixing bowl, toss together the halved potatoes, the carrot pieces and 2 1/2 tablespoons olive oil, 1 teaspoon thyme, 1 teaspoon rosemary and salt and pepper to taste.

-Arranging the seasoned vegetables in a single layer on a rimmed baking sheet will help with cooking and browning evenly.
+Spreading the spiced vegetables out in a single layer on a rimmed baking sheet will encourage even cooking and browning.

 Roast Potatoes and Carrots:

-Place the potatoes and carrots in the preheated oven to roast for 20 minutes.
+Toss the potatoes and carrot into the hot oven and roast for 20 minutes.

 Prepare Zucchini:

-While the potatoes and carrots roast, in another bowl, toss the zucchini slices with the remaining 1/2 tablespoon of olive oil and a pinch of salt, just to coat the zucchini lightly.
+While the potatoes and carrots roast, in a separate bowl, combine the zucchini slices with the remaining 1/2 tablespoon of olive oil and a pinch of salt, just to coat the zucchini lightly.

 Add Zucchini and Garlic:

-Toss onto the sheet pan with the prepared zucchini and 2 cloves of minced garlic.
+Place on the sheet pan with the prepared zucchini and 2 cloves minced garlic.

 Continue Roasting:

-Put the baking sheet back into the oven and roast for another 20 minutes, or until all the vegetables are tender and starting to brown a bit.
+Return the baking sheet to the oven, and roast for 20 minutes more, or until all the vegetables are tender and starting to brown a bit.

 Serve:

-Scoop the roasted vegetables onto a serving platter.
-Top with herbs such as fresh thyme or rosemary if using.
+Remove the roasted vegetables to a serving platter.
+If using, sprinkle with herbs, such as fresh thyme or rosemary.

 Serving Suggestions:

-Main Dish Pairings: This pairs well served alongside a roasted chicken, a beef tenderloin, or a baked salmon, for a heartier meal.
+Main Dish Pairings: It’s good served with a roasted chicken, a beef tenderloin or a baked salmon for a more substantial meal.

-Go Over the Top: Top with freshly grated Parmesan for a cheesy, savory nod.
+Go Over the Top: Shower with freshly grated Parmesan, for a cheesy, salty salute.

-Salad Companion: A simple green salad, dressed with lemon vinaigrette, for a light, balanced meal
+With Salad: A green salad, just dressed with a lemon vinaigrette, for a light, balanced meal

 Storage/Meal Prep Tips:

-Refrigerate: Store leftovers in an airtight container in the fridge and consume within 3 days.
+Refrigerate: Place leftovers in an airtight container in the refrigerator and eat within 3 days.
 For best keeping crisp reheat in the oven set to 350°F (175°C) for around 10 minutes.

 Freezing: Zucchini does not freeze well and is not a recommended preservation method.
 Potatoes and carrots may need to be frozen separately, though.